 Laura Delhauer, theater maker and plant-based culinary artist, teamed up with Marisa to create over 125 family-friendly and familiar recipes.
 Each recipe is dedicated to have both taste and nutrition, focusing on ages 5 and up.

 Along with the appealing recipes and full-color photographs, this cookbook also includes tips, Q&As, and advice from renowned pediatric plant-based expert Reed Mangels.

 You can find out more about Marisa and Laura here.
 Let them know how much you loved this Khichdi recipe and show your support by purchasing their fantastic new book.

-We want to thank our amazing recipe testers Anne Sparks and Kathleen Walters for helping us perfect this recipe!
+We want to thank our recipe testers Anne Sparks and Kathleen Walters for helping us perfect this recipe!

-This vegan parenting recipe for the popular vegan Indian dish Khichdi was reprinted with permission from the The Vegucated Family Table cookbook by Marisa Miller Wolfson & Laura Delhauer (Ten Speed Press, August 2020).
+This vegan parenting recipe for the popular vegan Indian dish moong dal Khichdi was reprinted with permission from the The Vegucated Family Table cookbook by Marisa Miller Wolfson & Laura Delhauer (Ten Speed Press, August 2020).
 Photo credit: Erin Kunkel.
 Article written by Gina House and edited by Amanda Meth.
 Please note that this article contains affiliate links that help support our work at World of Vegan!

 Leave a Comment